vladlpavlov/Pythagoras/README.md

 Pythagoras offers:

-* parallel execution of Python code, locally or in diverse distributed environments of any scale;
+* seamless parallel execution of Python code, locally or in diverse distributed environments of any scale;
 * ubiquitous caching for intermediate program states, with intelligent data and code change tracking;